-The feline research of the Lyons’ laboratory has been funded by a grant from the National Institutes of Health (NIH) – National Center for Research resources (NCRR) R24RR0016094, and is currently supported by the Office of Research Infrastructure Programs/OD R24OD010928.
-The laboratory actively seeks competitive and non-competitive funding from a variety of agencies, groups and donors to support genetic studies in feline health and non-health related areas.
-The Winn Feline Foundation, WALTHAM, the Cat Health Network and private donors have been strong and consistent supporters for various cat research projects.
-Royal Canin cat food proudly feeds our colony of cat with genetic traits.
-Dr. Lyons’ endowment at the University of Missouri- Columbia provides internal competitive funding and matching funding for external awards.
-Dr. Lyons Laboratory holds a strong tie with The Veterinary Genetics Laboratory which assist with research projects and funding that will lead to genetic tests as a commercial service for the cats of owners and breeders.
+The laboratory actively seeks competitive and non-competitive funding from a variety of governmental and non-governmental agencies, foundations, groups and donors to support genetic studies in feline health and non-health related areas.
+The EveryCat Health Foundation and private donors have been strong and consistent supporters for various cat research projects.
+Royal Canin cat food proudly feeds our colony of cats with genetic traits.
+Dr. Lyons’ Gilbreath McLorn endowment in the College of Veterinary Medicine, Department of Veterinary Medicine and Surgery at the University of Missouri, provides internal competitive funding and matching funding for external awards.
+Dr. Lyons Laboratory has strong collaborations with the UC-Davis Veterinary Genetics Laboratory, Hill’s Pet Food, Inc., Langford Vets, in the United Kingdom, Orivet in Australia and many other groups that assist with research projects and funding that will lead to genetic tests as a commercial service for the cats of owners and breeders.
 Strong interactions with cat breeders and owners are highly desired and encouraged to help support studies by providing DNA samples from cats, pedigree information and background knowledge of interesting traits and health issues.
-Important relationships are fostered with all cat registries and associations, such as the CFA, TICA, the GCCF, FiFe, and other organizations worldwide.
+Important relationships are fostered with all cat registries and associations, such as the Cat Fanciers’ Association (CFA), The International Cat Association (TICA), the Governing Council of the Cat Fancy (GCCF), the Federation Internationale Felines (FiFe), the World Cat Congress (WCC) and other cat fancier organizations and registries worldwide.